 The Invite button lets you invite others to your project and set up permissions for others to access your project.
 If the project is a cloud project, the Invite button will display the project’s CODE instead.

 Anything you create on the canvas can be shared with others in various formats — as a video, document, project, image, or GIF.
 Use the Share button to export your project in the desired format or share your video as a Web Video Link.
 You can also broadcast your whiteboard in a video conferencing app.

-Equipped with tools to draw, annotate, and highlight, move, scale, and rotate objects on the canvas, as well as to perform more advanced actions with the Inspector.
+Equipped with tools to draw, annotate, and highlight, move, scale, and rotate objects on the canvas.
 It also lets you add different kinds of files to your canvas.
 Discover all the possibilities of the creative tools.

 Zoom and Pan

 By default positioned in the lower-left corner of your device’s screen, to the left of the recording section.
 It lets you zoom in and out the virtually unlimited canvas with the elements of your project.
 This tool also allows you to control the Camera Frame movement by default.

 By default positioned on the bottom of your screen.
 It lets you record anything you do on your canvas along with your voice and share it as a video later.
 The bar consists only of the Record button, and the Camera and Microphone control until you make a recording.
 To record a video, select the Record button.
 Once you stop recording, the Timeline of your recording will automatically be displayed, revealing its editing options and allowing you to edit your recording.